-A note about statistics: The server does not decrease the assigned-addresses statistics when a DHCPDECLINE message is received and processed successfully.
-While technically a declined address is no longer assigned, the primary usage of the assigned-addresses statistic is to monitor pool utilization.
-Most people would forget to include declined-addresses in the calculation, and simply use assigned-addresses/total-addresses.
+A note about statistics: The server does not decrease the assigned-nas statistics when a DHCPDECLINE message is received and processed successfully.
+While technically a declined address is no longer assigned, the primary usage of the assigned-nas statistic is to monitor pool utilization.
+Most people would forget to include declined-addresses in the calculation, and simply use assigned-nas/total-nas.
 This would cause a bias towards under-representing pool utilization.
-As this has a potential for major issues, ISC decided not to decrease assigned-addresses immediately after receiving DHCPDECLINE, but to do it later when Kea recovers the address back to the available pool.
+As this has a potential for major issues, ISC decided not to decrease assigned-nas immediately after receiving DHCPDECLINE, but to do it later when Kea recovers the address back to the available pool.